pulumi/docs/content/blog/kubernetes-anti-patterns/index.md

 ## Naked Pods are prohibited

 Pods not bound to a ReplicaSet or Deployment will not be rescheduled in the event of a node failure.
-A Deployment with a ReplicaSet ensures that the specified number of Pods is always available and a strategy to replace Pods (such as RollingUpdate) better than creating Pods directly.
+A Deployment with a ReplicaSet ensures that the specified number of Pods is always available and a strategy to replace Pods (such as RollingUpdate) is preferable to creating Pods directly.

 Pulumi's policy as code solution, Crossguard, lets you create a policy that checks if there are naked Pods.
 Learn more about [Crossguard]({{< relref "/docs/guides/crossguard" >}}).